Synopsis – a brief summary or general survey of something.

 The element that is unchanged is the purpose: your synopsis is meant to sell your book.

-Don’t underestimate the importance of a high quality cover, and we’ll talk more about that in a future post (and we have talked about it in past posts as well).
-Today is just synopsis.
+Don’t underestimate the importance of a high-quality cover, and we’ll talk more about that in a future post (and we have talked about it in past posts as well).
+Today is just about the synopsis.